On this page

 Photographs at 'Phot.' shelfmark

-From 24 July, some of our photographic collections will be stored in a cool store to improve their preservation.
+Some of our photographic collections are stored in a cool store to improve their preservation.

-These items need to undergo an overnight acclimatisation procedure, and so you must request them by 16.00 so that we can issue them the following day.
+These items need to undergo an overnight acclimatisation procedure, and so you must request them by 15.15 so that we can issue them the following day.
+Requests made after 15.15 on a Friday will not be available until the following Tuesday.

 The collections that are affected have the Library shelfmark 'Phot.', and we have flagged them up with a notice on their main catalogue record.